Logging is an essential tool in every developer's arsenal. It helps

 appender, which then work in a pipeline in the sequence in which they are ordered.
 Other

-filters and information on using them can be found in the log4net
+filters and information on using them can be found in the log4net SDK

 documents.